BEFORE YOU START

 How does it handle multi-site at scale?

-Stress-test the demo with a 20-site portfolio in mind - does the integrator-admin console scale to that without becoming a wall of buttons?
-Verkada and Rhombus admin consoles get noisy fast above ~50 sites.
+Stress-test the demo with a 20-site estate in mind.
+Does the admin console still feel usable, or has it become a wall of buttons?
+Verkada and Rhombus admin consoles get cluttered fast above 50 sites.

 QUESTION 9

-Pure cloud VSaaS (Verkada American, Rhombus American direct mode) fails badly when the customer's Internet drops.
-Cameras with on-board SD storage buffer locally and sync when the link returns, but live remote viewing is gone.
+Pure cloud CCTV (Verkada, Rhombus in direct mode) fails badly when the customer's Internet drops.
+Cameras with built-in SD cards keep recording locally and sync once the link returns, but live remote viewing is gone.

-For retail, hospitality, multi-site commercial - where Internet outage is a weekly occurrence at some site somewhere - hybrid is the operational default.
-For single-site, well-connected corporate offices, pure cloud is fine.
+For retail, hospitality and multi-site commercial estates - where some site somewhere has an Internet outage most weeks - hybrid wins.
+For a single, well-connected corporate office, pure cloud is fine.

 QUESTION 10

-The cloud VSaaS line item buyers most often miss is the storage tier escalation - long-retention sites can cost 3-5x the headline per-camera price (especially Eagle Eye Networks American 911-ready storage tiers, Verkada American long-retention licences).
+The cloud-CCTV line buyers most often miss is storage tier escalation.
+Sites that keep video for a long time can cost 3-5x the headline per-camera price - especially Eagle Eye / Brivo's 911-ready storage tiers and Verkada's long-retention licences.

-Build the 5-year model with: (a) hardware capex (cameras + on-site appliance + storage), (b) subscription / licence year 1-5, (c) maintenance / SMA year 1-5, (d) bandwidth (cloud uploads metered against site Internet plan), (e) integrator time (configuration + reconfigurations + version-upgrade visits), (f) end-of-life or refresh assumptions for hardware.
+Build the 5-year cost with: (a) equipment (cameras + on-site box + storage), (b) subscription / licence years 1-5, (c) maintenance years 1-5, (d) bandwidth (cloud uploads count against the site's Internet plan), (e) installer time (initial setup + reconfigurations + version-upgrade visits), (f) end-of-life or refresh assumptions for the hardware.

-For 50-500 camera mid-market customers, cloud VSaaS usually beats on-premise VMS.
-For 1,000+ cameras at one site, on-prem (Genetec Security Center Canadian, Bosch BVMS German, Milestone XProtect Corporate Danish) often still wins.
+For sites of 1-500 cameras, cloud CCTV usually beats on-prem VMS.
+For a single site over 1,000 cameras, on-prem (Genetec Security Center, Bosch BVMS, Milestone XProtect Corporate) often still wins.
 See VMS vs VSaaS for the worked example.

 Buyer's guide FAQ

-Multi-site mid-market integrator: TetherX (UK + AU) or Eagle Eye Networks (American, Brivo).
+Multi-site mid-market integrator: TetherX or Eagle Eye / Brivo (American).
 Single-vendor closed bundle for a US K-12 or campus: Verkada (American) or Rhombus (American).
 UK SMB video-only retrofit: Videoloft (British).
 Existing Milestone customer adding cloud: Milestone Arcules (Danish, Canon).
 US Axis-camera customer + bundled monitoring: YourSix (American).
 1,000+ camera airport / transit on-prem mandate: Genetec Security Center (Canadian) or Bosch BVMS (German).
 Critical-infra PIDS-led deal: Senstar Symphony (Canadian).
 See best VSaaS providers for the full matrix.

-Picking a closed VSaaS (Verkada, Rhombus, Cisco Meraki MV - all American) without realising the cameras stop working entirely without an active subscription, and the only path out is rip-and-replace.
+Picking a closed cloud CCTV platform (Verkada, Rhombus, Cisco Meraki MV) without realising the cameras stop working entirely if the subscription lapses, and the only way out is to replace every camera.
 IPVM has been calling this "Hostage as a Service" for years.
-Five years later when budget tightens or the customer wants to negotiate, the leverage is entirely the vendor's.
+Five years in, when budget tightens or the customer wants to renegotiate, all the leverage sits with the vendor.

-Second biggest mistake: ignoring NDAA + country-ban exposure on Hikvision / Dahua, then losing a federal-adjacent contract because the procurement form caught it.
-Migration off NDAA-banned VMS is the slow + expensive part of getting compliant - see NDAA compliance and ringfencing.
+Second biggest mistake: ignoring NDAA and country-ban exposure on Hikvision and Dahua cameras, then losing a federal-adjacent contract when the procurement form catches it.
+Migrating off NDAA-banned kit is the slow and expensive part of getting compliant - see NDAA compliance and ringfencing.

-You don't fight the existing on-prem VMS - you sit alongside it.
+You don't fight the existing on-prem VMS - you sit next to it.
 Run TetherX cloud at one or two sites for 30 days.
-Show the customer (and the integrator) the operational difference: no port-forward, no Windows Server, no SMA renewal, no engineer truck-roll for the next version upgrade.
-The math wins itself by month 3.
+Show the customer and the installer the difference in day-to-day operations: no port-forwarding, no Windows Server to maintain, no annual maintenance fee to renew, no engineer visit for the next version upgrade.
+The maths usually wins by month three.

-For Hikvision / Dahua specifically, the NDAA + country-ban story does the work.
-Canadian federal ban now official 2025.
-UK and AU restricting on government sites.
-Integrators picking new platforms in 2026 are pricing in regulatory risk on Chinese-mfr kit.
+For Hikvision and Dahua specifically, the NDAA and country-ban story does the heavy lifting.
+Canada's federal ban became official in 2025; the UK and Australia restrict their use on government sites.
+Installers picking new platforms in 2026 are pricing in regulatory risk on Chinese-made kit.

 Yes.
 Cameras never touch the public Internet directly.
 The TetherBox is the only thing that talks to TetherX cloud, over an outbound-only encrypted tunnel.
 Two paths to the same architecture: TetherBox software running on an existing server or PC already at the site (when there's spare capacity), or a dedicated TetherBox unit from the hardware range (compact in-vehicle and lamp-post models through to rackmount servers for sites recording hundreds of cameras with long local retention).